 Where can I buy a man-made diamond?

 These lab-grown diamonds are IGI-certified and laser engraved with “Laboratory Grown” and a certificate number, meaning there is no confusion about the origin of these diamonds.
-If you are interested in buying a man-made diamond, finding out more information or enquiring on prices, please contact us with your specific requirements and we’ll assist you to the best of our ability.
+If you’d like more information on where you can purchase lab-grown diamonds please contact us with your specific requirements and we’ll refer you in the right direction.